Daily readings

 Saturday, June 13, 2026

 Immaculate Heart of Mary.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationImmaculate Heart of Mary